Foreman overview and concepts

 Foreman requirements

-Although TFTP protocol is not used for HTTP UEFI Booting, Foreman use TFTP Smart Proxy API to deploy bootloader configuration.
+Although TFTP protocol is not used for HTTP UEFI Booting, Foreman use TFTP Smart Proxy API to deploy boot loader configuration.

 • Ensure that both Foreman server and Smart Proxy have DNS configured and are able to resolve provisioned host names.